MoldovaOfficial Name: Republic of Moldova

 - Residence permits are required for stays over 90 days and may be obtained at the Bureau for Migration and Asylum office at 124 Boulevard Stefan cel Mare in Chisinau.

-If you are entering Moldova through the separatist region of Transnistria you must register your visit within three days of arrival at either one of these places:
+- If you are entering Moldova through the separatist region of Transnistria you must register your visit within three days of arrival at one of the following offices:

 - Center for State Information Resources “Registru” located at 42 A. Pushkin Street, Chisinau